-At the Jelgava Spīdola State Gymnasium (JSVG), we promote strong values and ethical behavior, not only because this is in line with the expectations of the IB Middle Years Programme, but more importantly, because being trustworthy and responsible learners is fundamental to who we are and who we aspire to be.
+At Jelgava Spīdola State Gymnasium (JSVG), we promote strong values and ethical behavior, not only because this is in line with the expectations of the IB Middle Years Programme and Diploma Programme, but more importantly, because being trustworthy and responsible learners is fundamental to who we are and who we aspire to be.
 We recognize the critical role the school plays in both the academic and ethical development of each student.
 Additionally, assuming responsibility for building and maintaining a culture of academic integrity, trustworthiness and behaving in a principled manner extends to the wider school community of students, staff and parents.

-We believe it is essential that all teachers, regardless of subject, provide correct and consistent guidance on how to effectively work collaboratively, how to properly cite sources using MLA format, and to support a transparent learning environment so that students complete their tasks with integrity from the start.
+We believe it is essential that all teachers, regardless of subject, provide correct and consistent guidance on how to effectively work collaboratively, how to properly cite sources using internationally recognized formats such as APA and MLA, and to support a transparent learning environment so that students complete their tasks with integrity from the start.
 As such, all teachers are supporting the development of student research and information literacy skills.
 Additionally, it is during these years that students' characters are formed, and equipped with the skills to work independently, JSVG students are encouraged to be lifelong learners.